-Monsignor David LiPuma attended the event surrounded by his–don’t know any other word for it–groupies.
-Nevertheless, we were still surprised to see his name appear on the word cloud as an off-menu choice.
+- Monsignor David LiPuma attended the event We were surprised to see his name appear on the word cloud as an off-menu choice.
 Tacky and inappropriate campaigning for a priest who enjoys a loyal following in certain circles in the Buffalo area.
 Highly unfair to Catholics in other parts of the diocese who would much rather see other candidates.
 Worse, clergy sexual abuse survivors were horrified.
-This stunt elicited subsequent responses from agitated audience members (one from Cuba) who promptly texted to the screen: “nolipuma,” “neverlipuma” and “notlipuma,” based on serious concerns with this monsignior’s years of service in the chancery under three bishops in which he was either directly or indirectly involved with mishandling of sexual abuse cases.
+This stunt elicited subsequent responses from agitated audience members (one from Cuba) who promptly texted to the screen: “nolipuma,” “neverlipuma” and “notlipuma,” based on

 Survivors know where they stand on “path forward”

 Keep that thought because it brings us to a bright spot in the program, clerical sexual abuse survivor, Michael Whalen, who drew two standing ovations before and after his five-minute reflection.
 The plain-spoken, candid points carefully thought out by this courageous South Buffalonian always captures our hearts.
 In addition to his heroic act of forgiveness to his abuser, his talk served an important purpose not lost on some of us in the crowd.
 Casting glances at Bishop Scharfenberger in front-row attendance, Whalen addressed him directly saying: